Nice (Rollins Band album): Background

+Musical style and songs

+The album has been described as containing elements of blues rock, garage rock, funk, metal and punk.
+In a 2001 interview from the Warped Tour, Rollins said: "I don't feel like punk.
+I'm in a band of long-haired hard rockers who like Kiss."
+Outtakes from Nice would end up being released shortly afterwards on the album A Nicer Shade of Red, which was released by Henry Rollins' own 2.13.61 label, alongside Yellow Blues and the Get Some Go Again Sessions (which were both a collection of outtakes from Get Some Go Again).
+These albums featured several outtakes which showcased a more experimental sound reminiscent of the band's work in the 1990s, including songs such as "Raped" and "Stone Washed Clean" from the Nice sessions.

 Critical reception

-Spin deemed the album "lukewarm metal oatmeal with funk raisins."
-The Cleveland Scene called it "looser, calmer, and more varied in its sonic attack."
+Nice has received generally mixed reviews from critics.
+The Cleveland Scene considered it to be a continuation of the sound heard on Get Some Go Again.
+In October 2001, Spin deemed the album "lukewarm metal oatmeal with funk raisins."
 The Hartford Courant wrote that "songs occasionally drift off into quiet blues-guitar passages, but they're inevitably interrupted by Rollins' brutish bellow, which often feels out of place."
-CMJ New Music Monthly wrote that "it may not be a full return to relevance, but Nice does serve notice that Hank still, somehow, rules."
 In February 2002, Pitchforks Dominique Leone gave the album a negative review, awarding it only a 3 out of 10.
-He wrote, "Henry Rollins' latest release, Nice, is utterly irrelevant in the context of almost every other album reviewed at Pitchfork.
+Leone wrote, "Henry Rollins' latest release, Nice, is utterly irrelevant in the context of almost every other album reviewed at Pitchfork.
 It's too macho to be indie, too rock to be punk, too 'in your face, to tha X-treme' to be current, too Guitar Center to be Amoeba.
 It is certainly too Rollins to be subtle or multi-dimensional."
-Louder Sound ranked it as the worst Rollins Band album in 2022.